Spain’s February weather is still unreliable due to the Atlantic fronts.

 Early February delivered what was expected – heavy rain before a brief lull

 The influence of El Niño, he explained, pushed Atlantic systems towards the peninsula earlier and more frequently than usual.
-As a result, heavy rain affected Galicia, Extremadura and western Andalusia, while snow returned to mountain areas and fell at lower-than-normal levels in the north.
+Galicia and Extremadura received heavy rains, and west Andalusia also experienced heavy rainfall.
+Snow returned to the mountains and fell in lower than normal levels.

 However, Rey had also pointed to a change around 6–7 February, when Atlantic fronts would weaken and higher pressure would build over the UK.
-That shift has now occurred, allowing conditions to stabilise temporarily after weeks of disruption.
+This shift has occurred and the conditions have temporarily stabilised after weeks of disruption.

 Carnival now looks calm – with only minor weather risks

-“Carnival was always going to arrive with relatively calm weather,” he said earlier this week.
+He said this week that “Carnival would always arrive with relatively calm conditions.”
 “Nothing too dramatic.”

-That does not mean perfect conditions everywhere.
-He has still flagged cold air at altitude, bringing overnight frosts in inland areas, along with the chance of isolated storms along the Mediterranean coast.
+This does not mean that conditions are perfect everywhere.
+He still warned of cold air in the sky, which could bring overnight frosts to inland areas and isolated storms on the Mediterranean coast.

 Still, compared with the storms and flooding seen in recent weeks, the outlook for Carnival events across Spain now appears manageable — a relief for towns that depend heavily on tourism during this period.